Brandhoej/arpa/doc/iterations.md

  * When the console reporter reports the log must contain the type of message first.
  * Parsing of command objects should only happen once.
  * Searching for a command should not be noticeable.

-### Error codes
- * 1xx - ERR_*
-   * 101 - ERR_NOCOMMANDFOUND (The Finder did not find a corresponding command based on the CLI arguments)
-   * 102 - ERR_MISSINGCOMMANDBINDING (A binding in the command object passed to arpa is missing some information)
- * 2xx - WAR_*
- * 3xx - MSG_*

-## Upcoming features
- * Tree structure for command layout handling.
-This can enable quicker searches.
- * Triggers which are just boolean variables but with a default value of false and they are set to true if they are defined.
- * The command object should first be parsed such that it contains as little information as possible. (eg. triggers are converted to variables).